gerverska/fun-gi/README.md

 designed by D. Lee Taylor *et al.* 2016.
 Using this size difference, the primer concentration of Gi primers to add to each PCR was optimized.
-To test whether or not fungal load calculations derived from this technique were biologically meaningful, PCRs were performed along a serial dilution gradient standard curve of *Nothophaeocryptopus gaeumannii* (NOGA) DNA diluted in PSME DNA.
-To the extent that the calculated load of NOGA positively correlates with the expected dilution of NOGA DNA, the null hypothesis of NOGA load’s meaninglessness is rejected.
-Additionally, 8 samples of pooled needle DNA extractions (DFSSMT samples) were included to observe where an average sample might fall along the standard curve.
+To test whether or not fungal load calculations derived from this technique were reliable, PCRs were performed along a standard curve of *Nothophaeocryptopus gaeumannii* (NOGA) DNA serially diluted in PSME DNA.
+Additionally, 8 samples of pooled needle DNA extractions (DFSSMT samples) were included to observe or predict where an average sample might fall along the standard curve.

 Further, with the expectation of a future need to extend the number of barcode indices for multiplexing samples prior to sequencing, the 3-9 bp